data-show/website/src/pages/blog/2018-lawful-permanent-residents-who-came-to-the-united-states.md

 ![Persons Obtaining Lawful Permanent Resident Status by Country of Birth in Africa in 2018 - Map](/img/us_new_lprs_2018_africa_map.png "Persons Obtaining Lawful Permanent Resident Status by Country of Birth in Africa in 2018 - Map")

 Africa represented 10.6% of Green Card recipients in 2018.
-Nigeria, ranked 19th, was the first African country in the ranking with 1.3% of new LPRs 19th, and Ethiopia, ranked 22nd  was granted 1.1% of the Green Cards.
+Nigeria, ranked 19th, was the first African country in the ranking with 1.3% of new LPRs, and Ethiopia, ranked 22nd  was granted 1.1% of the Green Cards.

 ![Persons Obtaining Lawful Permanent Resident Status by Country of Birth in Africa in 2018 - Graph](/img/us_new_lprs_2018_africa_graph.png "Persons Obtaining Lawful Permanent Resident Status by Country of Birth in Africa in 2018 - Graph")